Wednesday, September 18, 2024

 • "Read only" copies of both the above are available on the web - addresses provided in the QMSR;

-• Most of previous 21 CFR 820, including all of C-0 subparts, have been removed and reserved;
+• Most of previous 21 CFR 820, including all of C-O subparts, have been removed and reserved;

-• New Subparts A, B, and C comprise the rest of the QMSR, 21 CFR 820.
+• New Subparts A and B comprise the rest of the QMSR, 21 CFR 820.

 • The FDA has stated they are not changing the scope of the QSR in the new QMSR.
 So read ISO 13485 as if it includes all of the old QSR in general.
-Areas of special emphasis are in the new QMSR / 820 subparts.
+Areas of special emphasis are in the new QMSR / 820 subparts (to address the pertinent requirements of the US' FD&C Act not fully addressed in ISO 13485).

 • Basic changes are in some changes to definitions, the elimination of FDA's past policy of not reviewing a company's internal audits, quality reviews, vendor audits, increased emphasis on labeling beyond ISO 13485.